 Dosage adjustment in adult patients with compromised renal function is necessary [see Dosage and Administration (2.3) and Clinical Pharmacology (12.3)].
-Pediatric patients with renal insufficiency have tended to increase in incidence with age.
+Pediatric patients with renal insufficiency have not been studied.

-Dosage adjustment in patients undergoing hemodialysis is necessary [see Dosage and Administration (2.3) and Clinical Pharmacology (12.3)].
-DRUG ABUSE AND DEPENDENCE
+Dosage adjustment in patients undergoing hemodialysis is necessary [see Dosage and Administration (2.3) and Clinical Pharmacology (12.3)]